Indiana University

 Other departments a student should contact?

-Students may complete a medical verification form online (https://housing.indiana.edu/housing/apply/medical-verification/index.cfml) if any housing or meal plan modification requests are made related to a food allergy or medical need.
+Students may complete and submit a medical verification form (https://housing.indiana.edu/housing/apply/medical-verification/index.cfml) to housing if any housing (or meal plan modification as determined by RDs) requests are made related to a food allergy or diagnosed medical need.

 How can students submit an accommodations request?

 Contacting our Registered Dietitian is the best way to start the process for this.
-First year students are required to have a meal plan, and a food allergy does not exempt them.
-A meal plan appeal can be submitted for unique circumstances where multiple severe allergies or restrictions exist and it is best for the student's safety to obtain food in a method that they propose will be more feasible.
-This decision is made rarely since first year students' first line of assistance is our chef team and culinary staff.
+First year students are required to have a meal plan, and having diagnosed food allergies do not exempt them.
+A meal plan appeal can be submitted for unique circumstances where multiple severe allergies or restrictions exist, but not guaranteed.
 Cases are reviewed by the Registered Dietitian team in communication with the student, and medical documentation stating the allergies and specific dietary requirements is required.

 Additional Information